 This area of the home is set up specifically for those young people who have sensory perception difficulties that can result in high anxiety and behaviours that can be challenging.
-It is also beneficial for some young people may require higher dedicated staffing ratios.
+It is also beneficial for some young people who may require a higher dedicated staffing ratios.

-The Annexe is decorated in neutral colours with minimal sensory distractions and creates a calmer predictable environment to meet the needs of those young people with spicific sensory difficulties.
+The Annexe is decorated in soft neutral colours with minimal sensory distractions and creates a calmer predictable environment to meet the needs of those young people with spicific sensory difficulties.